 St. Mary’s College was established in 1844 by the Sisters of the Holy Cross.
 It is a Catholic women’s liberal arts college located in South Bend, Indiana.
 The school is named after the Blessed Virgin Mary.
 It continues to be affiliated with Sisters of the Holy Cross and resides within the Diocese of Fort Wayne-South Bend.

 This college offers 30 areas of study that can be granted in five bachelor’s degrees, with graduate degrees to be awarded pending accreditation.
 Popular majors include art, chemistry, social work, and nursing.
+Additional stand-out facts include:

 The St. Mary’s College Women’s Choir is nationally recognized as one of the best college choirs in the nation.
 Made up of 40 women under the direction of Nancy Menk, the choir goes on a national tour every year and has appeared at the Walt Disney Concert Hall as well as Carnegie Hall.
 The choir also has toured internationally, going to China to sing across the country.